What We Do

 This is a very important skill for the children to learn so resources are always available no matter where the children are playing.

-Along with the free play there are set times during the day when the staff carry out skilfully planned activities with the children that expand their learning and help them to reach their individual potentials.
+Along with the free play there are set times during the day when the staff carry out skilfully planned activities with the children that expand their learning and help them to reach their individual goals.

 The baby room is well equiped with every thing a baby needs for their development and care.
-There is the very popular baby gym where they can practice all their physical skills; a sensory tent; a large variety of treasure baskets for them to explore; messy play; dressing up and role play as well as all the baby care essentials like a fridge for their milk and sleep and nappy changing facilities.
+There is the very popular baby gym where they can practice all their physical skills; a sensory area; a large variety of treasure baskets for them to explore; messy play; dressing up and role play as well as all the baby care essentials like a fridge for their milk and sleep and nappy changing facilities.

 Reflections Outside Messy play